ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Detached Submodule Digest

 The Detached-Submodule-Digest type is similar to a submodule Claims-Set, except a digest of the Claims-Set is included in the claim with the Claims-Set contents conveyed separately.
-The separately conveyed Claims-Set is called a detached claims set.
-The input to the digest algorithm is directly the CBOR or JSON-form of the Claims-Set for the submodule.
+The separately-conveyed Claims-Set is called a detached claims set.
+The input to the digest algorithm is directly the CBOR or JSON-encoded Claims-Set for the submodule.
 There is no byte-string wrapping or base 64 encoding.

 The data type for this type of submodule is an array consisting of two data items: an algorithm identifier and a byte string containing the digest.
 The hash algorithm identifier is always from the COSE Algorithm registry, {{IANA.COSE.Algorithms}}.
 Either the integer or string identifier may be used.
 The hash algorithm identifier is never from the JOSE Algorithm registry.